Bugxit/Customizable-Compiled-PL/README.md

   <br>To address this issue, there exists a feature which automaticaly changes the grammar in a CPL file to your own grammar.
   <br>In case you want to learn more about doing this : please follow [this link](#use-intern-features-of-cpl)

-### - In what language is CPL developed?
+### - Is CPL compiled?
-  CPL is a language compiled in C++ using a Python compiler, however this repository includes a Python Interpreter used to test new features.
+  CPL is a language compiled in NASM for the x86-64 CPU family, however this temporary and
+  <br>CPL will soon support more CPUs.

 ### - Who is working on the CPL project?
   Sadly, I (aka Bugxit) am working alone on the CPL project, which explains the lack of updates and new features.